Large sets of strongly cospectral vertices in Cayley graphs: Acknowledgements

 \section{Acknowledgements}

-I would like to thank to Chris Godsil and Soffia Arnadottir for some fruitful discussions.
+I would like to thank Soffia Arnadottir and Chris Godsil for some fruitful discussions.
 Soffia also helped with some early computer calculations.
-Thanks also to Ada Chan from whom I first learned of the question on the size of a strong cospectrality class.
+Thanks also to Ada Chan from whom I first learned of the question on the size of a strong cospectrality class, and to Hermie Monterde for her helpful comments on an earlier version of this paper.
+Finally, I thank the referees for their thoughtful suggestions to improve the exposition.